OpenShift SDN

 In OpenShift, pod definitions are largely immutable; they cannot be modified while running.
 Changes are implemented by terminating existing pods and recreating them with modified configurations, base images, or both.
 Additionally, pods are expendable and do not maintain their state when recreated.
 In general, pods should not be managed directly by users but by higher-level controllers.

 Kubernetes services act as internal load balancers.
 They identify a set of replicated pods to proxy connections to them.
 While the service remains consistently available, backing pods can be added or removed arbitrarily, enabling everything that depends on them to refer to them at a consistent address.
-OpenShift Container Platform uses cluster P addresses to allow pods to communicate with each other and access the internal network.
+This is a key abstraction layer a a Kubernetes design.
+Additionally, the OpenShift Container Platform uses cluster IP addresses to allow pods to communicate with each other and access the internal network.

 Services are assigned IP addressing and port mappings, which proxy to an appropriate backing pod when accessed.
 Using a label selector, a service can find all containers running on a specific port that provides a particular network service.
 Like pods, services are REST objects.